o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/referencing-entities.md

 ---
 title: Referencing Entities
 description: Learn how to reference entities as targets from Script Canvas nodes.
-weight: 200
+weight: 600
 ---

 Nodes can contain an entity property.
 These properties tell the node which entity to affect.
-By default, many nodes reference **Self**, the entity to which the [Script Canvas](/docs/user-guide/components/reference/scripting/script-canvas/) component attaches the current script.
-You can reference a specific entity other than Self.
+By default, many nodes reference **Self**, the entity that contains the [Script Canvas](/docs/user-guide/components/reference/scripting/script-canvas/) component that specifies the script that contains the node.
+Alternatively, you can reference a different entity other than Self.

 ## Referencing entities from a node